Investment banking: Corporate finance

 Corporate finance is the aspect of investment banks which involves helping customers raise funds in capital markets and giving advice on mergers and acquisitions (M&A);

 transactions in which capital is raised for the corporation include those listed aside.

-This work may involve, i.a., subscribing investors to a security issuance, coordinating with bidders, or negotiating with a merger target.
+This work may involve, subscribing investors to a security issuance, coordinating with bidders, or negotiating with a merger target.

-A pitch book of financial information is generated to market the bank to a potential M&A client; if the pitch is successful, the bank arranges the deal for the client.
+A pitch book, also called a confidential information memorandum (CIM), is a document that highlights the relevant financial information, past transaction experience, and background of the deal team to market the bank to a potential M&A client; if the pitch is successful, the bank arranges the deal for the client.

-The investment banking division (IBD) is generally divided into industry coverage and product coverage groups.

-Industry coverage groups focus on a specific industry—such as healthcare, public finance (governments), FIG (financial institutions group), industrials, TMT (technology, media, and telecommunications), P&E (power & energy), consumer/retail, food & beverage, corporate defense and governance—and maintain relationships with corporations within the industry to bring in business for the bank.

-Product coverage groups focus on financial products—such as mergers and acquisitions, leveraged finance, public finance, asset finance and leasing, structured finance, restructuring, equity, and debt issuance.

 Recent legal and regulatory developments in the U.S. will likely alter the makeup of the group of arrangers and financiers willing to arrange and provide financing for certain highly leveraged transactions.

 Sales and trading

 On behalf of the bank and its clients, a large investment bank's primary function is buying and selling products.

 Sales is the term for the investment bank's sales force, whose primary job is to call on institutional and high-net-worth investors to suggest trading ideas (on a caveat emptor basis) and take orders.
-Sales desks then communicate their clients' orders to the appropriate trading rooms, which can price and execute trades, or structure new products that fit a specific need.
+Sales desks then communicate their clients' orders to the appropriate bank department, which can price and execute trades, or structure new products that fit a specific need.

 Sales make deals tailored to their corporate customers' needs, that is, their terms are often specific.
 Focusing on their customer relationship, they may deal on the whole range of asset types.

 (In distinction, trades negotiated by market-makers usually bear standard terms; in market making, traders will buy and sell financial products with the goal of making money on each trade.